Fact Sheets

 Genetic Risk Evaluation and Testing

 Many people have a family member who has had cancer.
-While the majority of cancer happens by chance, about 5-10 percent of people with cancer have an inherited cancer.
+While most cancer happens by chance, about 5-10% of cancers are hereditary.

 Cancer Screening